-Cafe culture in France is magical.
-I wholeheartedly recommend that all visitors to France experience drinking a coffee among the French.
-Plop yourself down in a terrace chair and people watch while reading the morning news.
+That includes settling into a terrace chair and people watching while enjoying a morning espresso.
 Longstanding cafe culture beats out any newcomers on the scene… or does it?
 If this line on Starbucks‘ opening day in Strasbourg is any clue to the chain’s success in France, I’d say they have a good thing going…

 If you want a familiar drink to-go and feel like popping into Starbucks, here’s how your beloved American chain might differ in France.

 During college while living in NYC, I’d have to be at work at 5:30 a.m.
 The Starbucks on the corner that opened at 5 a.m. was a godsend and I’d swing by for my morning jolt on the regular.
 But in Paris?
 Well, I guess those who start work early aren’t grabbing a cup of caffeine to kick off their day.

 And that would make sense because most Starbucks in France don’t even open until 7:30.
 Forget about a 6 a.m. coffee run because the employees probably aren’t even out of bed yet.
 7:30 a.m. feels really late to me for an opening time.
 The to-go coffee culture isn’t mainstream in France, and even in big cities, you can see how the hours of operation differ.

 Starbucks isn’t known for being cheap and that’s the same for Starbucks in Paris.
 Luckily for us, the euro/USD exchange rate is in American tourists’ favor so they won’t be too shocked at the register.
 But still, zoom in on the above Paris Starbucks prices and prepare to choke on your skinny latte.
 Take, for example, a tall caramel Frappuccino.
 It’s 5.15 €!
 And that photo was taken a few years ago!